mitogen-hq/mitogen/docs/howitworks.rst

     establishment.

-Slaves that have ever been used to create a descendent child context also listen on the following handles:
+Children that have ever been used to create a descendent child also listen on the following handles:

 .. data:: mitogen.core.GET_MODULE